CIB/logb/explanation.md

 Furthermore, logb extends this basic format with a few concepts:

 * Entity structures: Entities that "contain" entities, comparable to structs in C.
 * Patterns: A way to specify sets of statements and entities by introducing "variables" into them.
-Comparable in functionality to "queries" in prolog.
+Comparable in functionality to "queries" and "rules" in prolog.

 # Modules